audienceproject/werckerenvtools/README.md

 Example:

-`werckerenvtools import [organization] [application] [pipeline] --token [token] --file ENVIRONMENT`
+`werckerenvtools import [organization] [application] [pipeline] --token [token] --overwrite true --file ENVIRONMENT`

-will import the environment variables of the updatpipeline from file called ENVIRONMENT Organization, application and pipeline must exist.
+will import the environment variables of the update pipeline from file called ENVIRONMENT Organization, application and pipeline must exist.
+`overwrite` is optional and defaults to `false` but will overwrite existing keys

 ## Sync